juryxy/JuSpace/README.md

 18.02.2022
 - Fixed a bug in generate_spatial_nullMaps (while loop did not converge for some of the newly added PET maps)

+28.02.2022
+- A major bug fixed for computing exact spatial correlation option (was computing Pearson spatial null for Spearman and vice versa)